markj0hnst0n/LeMunch/testing/testing.md

 - Username and password inputs display and go red if not filled in as they are required :heavy_check_mark:
 - Submit button displays and clicking proceeds with log in :heavy_check_mark:
 - Invite to register for new users displays with 'here' changing colour on hover :heavy_check_mark:
+- If there are any issues the user is provided with feedback via a flash message

 #### Sign up (register) page (signup.html)

 - Header text displays :heavy_check_mark:
 - Username, email, password and confirm password inputs display and go red if not filled in as they are required :heavy_check_mark:
 - Submit button displays and clicking proceeds with registration :heavy_check_mark:
+- If there are any issues the user is provided with feedback via a flash message :heavy_check_mark:

 #### Change password page (change_password.html)